 In a sense, storage emulation is commonplace.
 For example, the standard SCSI interface allowed disk arrays to rapidly enter the storage market by supporting a disk-like interface to systems.
-Similarly, the NFS remote procedure call (RPC) interface allowed dedicated filer appliances [12] to look like traditional NFS file servers.
+Similarly, the NFS remote procedure call (RPC) interface allowed dedicated filer appliances [13] to look like traditional NFS file servers.
 In addition, we have been told anecdotal stories of emulation's use in industry for development and correctness testing of new product designs.
 However, these examples represent only the "storage emulation" half of timing-accurate storage emulation.

-The "timing-accurate" half has been much utilized by networking researchers [1, 5, 17].
-Timing-accurate network emulation parallels our description of timing-accurate storage emulation: real hosts interconnected by the emulated network observe normal packet send/receive semantics and performance that accurately reflects a simulation model.
+The "timing-accurate" half has been much utilized by networking researchers [1, 6, 18].
+Timingaccurate network emulation parallels our description of timing-accurate storage emulation: real hosts interconnected by the emulated network observe normal packet send/receive semantics and performance that accurately reflects a simulation model.
 The observable performance effects include propagation delays, bandwidths, and packet losses.
-Like timingaccurate storage evaluation, timing-accurate network emulation enables real system benchmarking that would not otherwise be possible-in particular, deploying a substantial network just for experiments is simply not feasible.
+Like timing-accurate storage emulation, timing-accurate network emulation enables real system benchmarking that would not otherwise be possible-in particular, deploying a substantial network just for experiments is simply not feasible.

-We are aware of only a few previous cases of timing-accurate storage emulation being used for performance evaluation.
-The most relevant example is Wang et al.'s evaluation of eager writing [23].
+We are aware of only a few previous cases of timingaccurate storage emulation being used for performance evaluation.
+The most relevant example is the evaluation of eager writing by Wang et al. [25].
 Under eager writing, data is written to a disk location that is close to the disk head's current location.
-To evaluate the benefits of having disk firmware support for eager writing, Wang et al. embedded a disk simulator in Solaris 2.6, augmented it with a RAMdisk, and arranged (by using sleep) to have completions reported after delays computed by the simulator.
+To evaluate the benefits of having disk firmware support for eager writing, Wang et al. embedded a disk simulator in Solaris 2.6, augmented it with a RAM disk, and arranged (using the sleep() system call) to have completions reported after delays computed by the simulator.
 Although some details differ, this is similar to the Memulator's design.
-A less direct example is the common practice of emulating non-volatile RAM by simply pretending that normal RAM is non-volatile [4, 8].
-Although this would be unacceptable in a production system, such pretending is fine for performance experiments.
+A less direct example is the common practice of emulating nonvolatile RAM by simply pretending that normal RAM is non-volatile [5, 8].
+Although this is unacceptable for a production system, such pretending is fine for performance experiments.